Enfortumab vedotin: History

 Results of a Phase I clinical trial were reported in 2016.

 In December 2019, enfortumab vedotin was approved in the United States for the treatment of adult patients with locally advanced or metastatic urothelial cancer who had previously received a programmed cell death receptor-1 (PD-1) or programmed death ligand 1 (PD-L1) inhibitor and a platinum-containing chemotherapy.

-Enfortumab vedotin was approved based on the results of a clinical trial that enrolled 125 patients with locally advanced or metastatic urothelial cancer who received prior treatment with a PD-1 or PD-L1 inhibitor and platinum-based chemotherapy.
-The overall response rate, reflecting the percentage of patients who had a certain amount of tumor shrinkage, was 44%, with 12% having a complete response and 32% having a partial response.
+The approval was based on the results of a clinical trial of 125 such patients.
+The overall response rate, reflecting the percentage of patients who had a certain amount of tumor shrinkage, was 44%; specifically, 12% had a complete response and 32% a partial response.
 The median duration of response was 7.6 months.

 The U.S. Food and Drug Administration (FDA) granted the application for enfortumab vedotin accelerated approval, priority review designation, and breakthrough therapy designation.
 The FDA granted the approval of Padcev to Astellas Pharma US Inc.

-In July 2021, the FDA approved enfortumab vedotin for adults with locally advanced or metastatic urothelial cancer who have previously received a programmed death receptor-1 (PD-1) or programmed death-ligand (PD-L1) inhibitor and platinum-containing chemotherapy, or; are ineligible for cisplatin-containing chemotherapy and have previously received one or more prior lines of therapy.
+In July 2021, the FDA approved enfortumab vedotin for adults with locally advanced or metastatic urothelial cancer who have previously received a PD-1 or PD-L1 inhibitor and platinum-containing chemotherapy, or who are ineligible for cisplatin-containing chemotherapy and have previously received therapy.